VoiNetwork/voi-swarm/docs/advanced-node-running/relay-node.md

 ## Installation

-To setup a new relay node execute the following command:
+To set up a new relay node, execute the following command:

 ```bash
 export VOINETWORK_PROFILE=relay